ronakupadhyaya/SQL/pg/README.md

 [`pg.Result` object](https://node-postgres.com/api/result).
 You can read the data returned from the database under `result.rows`.

+`result.rows` is an array of objects where each object corresponds to a a row in the database.
+The row object will contain a key for each column returned.

-Let's say `users` table contained the following rows:
+For example, say we had a `users` table that contained the following rows:

 | firstName | lastName |
 | :------------- | :------------- |